romland/xorzee/README.md

 - ...client which can deal with multiple cameras
 - ...modern web-client that can handle multiple cameras

+[1] If it can run on that, it will run on any other (whoop).

 ## Quick do's
-- Write a small script to install ffmpeg
-- Write a small script to configure basics (just set a unique name should do it?) -- allow this in client too
-- get rid of 'bl'
+- be able to ignore motion processing (just use as 'real time' streamer)
+- rename all config options to use camelCase
-- Need better name: call it aufero?
+- Need better name: call it Aufero?
 - make a '... | bash' script (host on github)
 - set up a service (service file)
 - Merge doc/notes.txt into README or another .md